cliff-4/cloff/README.md

 an objectively friendly discord bot

 # How to use
 Make an application, then proceed to make a bot to get the discord bot token.
-Update conf.ini accordingly.
-(Reddit image sending feature requires making a reddit application and getting client id and client secret, and then updating conf.ini accordingly.)
+Update conf.ini accordingly.\n (Reddit image sending feature requires making a reddit application and getting client id and client secret, and then updating conf.ini accordingly.)